AP series · Architectural Permeable Pavement

 Aggregate palette

-Four curated blends, each sourced for a specific design intent.
-Request samples to evaluate color and texture against your project materials before specifying.
+Four blends, each with a specific design intent.
+Request samples to evaluate against your project materials.

 Charcoal Earth — rust and black stone aggregate blend